About Second Saturday

 “Last month’s quilting activity was a huge success with my family.
 I was a bit skeptical about sending my four- and five-year old grandchildren to that, but they and their mother all enjoyed it so much and were so enthusiastically involved,” wrote Lei H. in a thank you email to staff.
 “We are a poor but resourceful Mom and Tutu who work hard to educate and stimulate our two little charges as well as we can.
 Your museum has made a great success of the arts portion of our homeschool curriculum.”

-Check the HiSAM Events Calendar for details on this month’s free activity.
+Check our News & Events posts for details on upcoming free activities.